NickPetrilli/OperatingSystems/README.md

 # OperatingSystems
 CMPT 424
-Actively committing in main branch, grade the separate iProject branches.
+Operating Systems project written in TypeScript and compiled to JavaScript to run in the browser.